Want to read this article later?

 Description of chambers

 South Square is a highly respected and successful commercial set involved in complex and high-profile international and domestic commercial litigation.
-Members are recognised as leaders in their fields in all the key legal directories and have acted in some of the most important commercial cases of the last decade – including Lehman Brothers, MF Global, Madoff, Northern Rock, Formula One and the LIBOR litigation.
+Members are recognised as leaders in their fields in all the key legal directories and have acted in some of the most important commercial cases of the last decade – including Lehman Brothers, MF Global, Madoff, madoff, Saad, Carilion and BHS.
 Chambers UK Bar Guide describes South Square as having “members with unrivalled talent” and “excellent in everything they do”.

 Areas of work